miguelleaolopes/HiRezBrainPET_git/README.md

 Additionally, we have a **Release** folder with the the executables of the programs, including the main reconstruction program, `castor-recon.exe`, as well as the batch files to run the programs with the correct parameters.
 There are several batch files to run the main program, all with the same purpose, named as `runmpi_2024Derenzo_win{}.bat`, where the {} is the number of a certain test for specific parameters.
 In addition, there is a subfolder **batch_python** with a code for a graphical user interface (GUI) using tkinter, that creates the batch files given the user input, that can be saved and run the reconstruction program with the corresponding parameters.

 Finally, there is a **python** folder with the scripts to process the data of the results, that adapt the data to the format of the reconstruction program, and to visualize the results in a more intuitive way.
-The instructions on how to use the scripts are in the [Usage](#usage) section.
-MODIFIED WITH CORRECT SECTION
+The instructions on how to use the scripts are in the [Python CASToR Batch GUI](#python-castor-batch-gui) section.

 ## Getting Started